-- 1. Click a row in the table with a status of Pending Approval. - 2.
+- 1. Go to Local Settings > Sensors. - 2.
+Click a row in the table with a status of Pending Approval. - 3.
 Click Actions > Approve, or from the right-click menu, select Approve.

 Note: To delete a sensor, click Actions > Delete, or right-click and select Delete.